Looty/gan-shmuel/README.md

 # gan-shmuel
-# Devops
+# Staging

-production:
-    - add files for production here

-staging:
-    - add files for staging here
+This is the staging area:
+    - containers here will use their staging ports